kulikov0/headless-client/update-deps/README.md

 3. Rewrite github.com/pion/webrtc/v4 to the webrtc path, github.com/pion/dtls/v3 to internal/dtls, and github.com/pion/ice/v4 to
    internal/ice.
-4. Apply webrtc-header-extension-order.patch.
+4. Run gofmt.
+5. Apply the webrtc-*.patch files in the order listed in the script.
-5. Build webrtc.
+6. Build webrtc.

 ## chromehttp2.sh